Last Updated: 12/4/2023 | December 4th, 2023

 The Stockholm archipelago is made up of over 24,000 islands — 200 of which are inhabited.
-The city is home to incredible architecture, boasts a vibrant history, and has a nightlife that’s hard to beat.
+The city is home to incredible old Europe architecture, lots of green space, art museums, and has a nightlife that’s hard to beat.

 To help you make the most out of your next trip there, here’s a breakdown of its best neighborhoods as well as some suggested places to stay — no matter your budget!

-But, before I get into the specific neighborhoods and recommended places to stay while there (scroll a bit), let me answer some of the most common questions I get asked about staying in Stockholm:
+But, before I get into that, let me answer some of the most common questions I get asked about staying in Stockholm:

 So, with those questions answered, here’s a breakdown of each neighborhood with suggested accommodation for each: